mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-prioress-chaucer-the-monk.md

 At this point the host of the riding party interrupts **Chaucer**.
 He does not like the tale and demands a new one!

-**Chaucer** obliges and dives in a lengthy treatise on the moral high ground.
+**Chaucer** obliges and dives into a lengthy treatise on the moral high ground.

 - - -